 For homeowners who are off the gas mains grid, building a sustainable home, or simply trying to be a bit more environmentally friendly, we’d suggest investing in a heat pump.
 For those on gas mains, it’s probably better financially to replace your boiler with a high-efficiency one.

 Do you agree with our heat pump vs boiler result?
 Leave a comment below.
 You can also find out more about heat pumps here on our website.

 Want to find out how much your own heat pump will cost?
-Send us an email at [email protected] with a brief description and a daytime telephone number.
+Just fill out our contact form.
 One of our Technical Account Managers will soon be in touch for a quick chat about your project before providing you with a proposal.